Quick Take

 Types Of

-The Sable is a species of marten that belongs to the genus martes, of which there are 8 different species.
+The Sable is a species of marten belonging to the genus Martes, which has 8 species.
 The marten is a weasel-like animal that, in addition to the sable, is made up of the following species:

 - Yellow-Throated Martin (Martes flavigula)